NBIK17002U Introduction to Arctic Ecosystems

 One internal examiner

-If the requirement of handing in one individual essay and presenting one group work, are not fulfilled the student has to hand in two new essays no later than two weeks before the reexam.
+If the requirement of handing in one individual essay and presenting one group work, are not fulfilled the student has to hand in two new essays no later than three weeks before the reexam.

 If the requirement of participating in min.
 80% of all exercises is not fulfilled the student has to hand in written tasks (typically essays) proportional to the teaching time that has not been attended.
-These additional tasks must be delivered and assessed no later than two weeks before the reexam.
+These additional tasks must be delivered and assessed no later than three weeks before the reexam.

 Criteria for exam assesment